Ensure Uniformity Across Documents with Templates

 ### How to filter templates

-- **Notes** - View general note templates
+- **Notes** - View templates for general communication and updates

 - **Organisation** - See templates for organisation-level documents (like policies)